hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 ### Cert-manager

-[Cert-manager](https://cert-manager.io/), a popular open source certificate management designed to work with Kubernetes, streamlines the process of acquiring, renewing, and utilizing SSL/TLS certificates within a K8s cluster.
+[Cert-manager](https://cert-manager.io/), a popular open source certificate management add-on designed to work with K8s, streamlines the process of acquiring, renewing, and utilizing SSL/TLS certificates within a K8s cluster.
 When deployed in a K8s cluster, cert-manager introduces two custom resource definitions (CRDs): *Issuer* and *Certificate*.
 These CRDs automate the generation and renewal of certificates for various scenarios in K8s.
 Cert-manager can obtain certificates from a variety of certificate authorities (CAs), including *Let’s Encrypt*, *HashiCorp Vault*, and *private PKIs*.
 It can also be configured to generate self-signed certificates if needed.
-When cert-manager creates a certificate, it makes it available to the entire cluster by storing certificate as a K8s *Secret* object, which can be mounted by application Pods or used by an Ingress controller.
+When cert-manager creates a certificate, it makes it available to the entire cluster by storing the certificate as a K8s *Secret* object, which can be mounted by application Pods or used by an Ingress controller.
 This makes the certificate accessible across all namespaces within the K8s cluster.
-This blog post describes the detailed steps on generating a self-signed certificate using cert-manager in K8s.

 ### Generate a self-signed certificate

 #### Install cert-manager

-Following [cert-manager installation page](https://cert-manager.io/docs/installation/), cert-manager can be installed by typing the following *kubectl  apply* command:
+A﻿s shown on the [cert-manager installation page](https://cert-manager.io/docs/installation/), cert-manager can be installed by typing the following *kubectl  apply* command:

 ```shell
 $ kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.14.3/cert-manager.yaml